vandadnp/swift-weekly/issue04/README.md

 6. `Int` variables on x86_64 are treated as true native 64-bit values, placed inside registers such as `eax` and `ebx`.
 7. Subtraction of variable `Int` values is done using the `sub` instruction, as expected.
 8. A ternary operator comparing two `Int` values and placing an `Int` into another variable or constant is solved using `EFLAGS`.
 No if statement is compiled by the compiler, further optimizing the output.
+9. No conditional jumps are used for ternary operator between two `Int` values.

 References
 ===